BEXIS2/Automated_E2E-Testing_Guideline/CREDENTIALS.md

 You may need to login to run some tests and access data.
 To do so, please follow below instructions.

 ## Setting up your environment
-In the file explorer, please find the file named `.env` and replace the placeholders with your credentials and save the file.
+In the file explorer, please find the file named `.env` and replace the placeholders with the URL of your choice and your credentials and save the file.
 ```bash
 export BASE_URL="url"
 export LOGIN_USERNAME="username"